 Featuring a perfectly crispy, nutty quinoa coating and a creamy, savory broccoli and cheese interior, these quinoa broccoli and cheese tots healthy and nutritious without sacrificing flavor (which is crucial if you ask me)!
 One bite and you’ll be popping these bites into your mouth on repeat (don’t say I didn’t warn you!).

 What are broccoli tots?

 Broccoli tater tots, also known simply as broc tots, are chopped broccoli formed into bite-sized cylinders and deep-fried or oven-baked.
 Broccoli tots are a healthy take on the popular American frozen food, Tater Tots™ by Ore-Ida.

 You need just a few easy to find ingredients to make this yummy broc tot recipe.
 Here’s what you’ll need to gather:

-- Broccoli: Fresh broccoli florets are the star of this snack recipe.
+- Broccoli: Fresh florets of broccoli are the star of this snack recipe.

 - Eggs: You’ll need a total of 5 large eggs.

 - Onions: Green onions, also known as scallions, offer a mild onion flavor.